Gluten free Chocolate Tart with Graham Cracker Crust is a simple yet impressive dessert that's dairy free too! Perfect for entertaining.

 Pour the mixture into a 9″ pie pan or tart pan them press firmly and evenly into the bottom and slightly up the sides.
 Prick the bottom with a fork all over then bake at 350 degrees for 8-10 minutes, or until the crust is golden brown.
 Set aside to cool.

-In a small saucepan, heat 3/4 cup milk (any kind – I used unsweetened almond milk,) until it just begins to simmer then slowly pour half the milk into the egg yolk mixture while whisking vigorously.
-Turn the heat down to low then pour that mixture back into the saucepan while whisking, and then switch to a spatula and cook until the mixture thickens – about 1 minute.
+In a small saucepan, heat milk (any kind – I use unsweetened almond milk,) until it just begins to simmer then slowly pour half the milk into the egg yolk mixture while whisking vigorously.

 Scoop the filling into the baked pie crust then smooth the top and let the tart sit at room temperature for 10 minutes.
 Finally, cover with saran wrap then refrigerate overnight.

 When it’s time to eat, slice, plate, then top with lots of homemade whipped cream (see the “notes” section in the recipe card for my 3-ingredient recipe – you’ll never go back to store bought!) and lots of fresh berries.
-Glass of bubbly optional, but recommend, for pairing with this unbelievably easy and decadent-tasting Chocolate Tart with Graham Cracker-Almond Crust.
-I hope you love and savor every single bite!
-Enjoy!

 Ingredients

-- For the Graham Cracker-Almond Crust:
+For the Graham Cracker Crust:

-- 1 cup gluten-free graham cracker crumbs
+- 1 cup gluten free graham cracker crumbs

-- heaping 1/2 cup sliced Fisher almonds
+- heaping 1/2 cup sliced almonds

 - 2 Tablespoons sugar

-- For the Chocolate Filling:
+For the Chocolate Filling:

 - 3 large egg yolks